karanchahal/A-Small-Little-Game/README.md

 ![alt tag](Screenshots/two.png)

+#Learnt From

-I am following the brilliant course on youtube on Game Programming taught by the amazing Yan (Cherno !!)
+I am following the brilliant course on youtube on Game Programming taught by the amazing Yan (Cherno !!).

 The link is given as

 #https://www.youtube.com/user/TheChernoProject